 Multitasking is a fact of life for a landscaping business dispatcher, who would be the juggler if the company was a circus.
 Every day presents new challenges to overcome, and in many parts of the country, spring is the busiest season – meaning the phone never stops ringing with new orders for mulching, sodding, planting, you name it.

-Fortunately, there are ways a dispatcher can make life easier for himself or herself year-round as well as during busy seasons.
+Fortunately, Fleetmatics can help.
+There are ways a dispatcher can make dispatch management easier for himself or herself year-round as well as during busy seasons.
 Check out 4 of them below:

 1. Be the all-seeing eye.

 To properly handle incoming jobs – especially last-minute ones – a dispatcher needs to know which landscaping crews are out in the field and what equipment is with them, as well as who has time to squeeze in another stop.
 Being able to see all this on one dashboard can save plenty of frustration – think of all the times dispatchers have wondered, “Where the heck are Tom and his guys?” when trying to find a crew for an 11th-hour job.

 2. Stay organized.

 A dispatcher needs access to a ton of info – customer records, job orders, schedules, vehicle locations – like, yesterday, and frantically paging through sheaves of paper files while Customer A is on line one and Customer B is holding on two is no way to keep things moving along.
 A way to digitally access

 current and past records and job orders, giving access to information with the click of a few buttons.